ProFiLeR4100/streamer-widgets-core/README.md

 # StreamerWidgetsCore

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.3.
+This project is used to load child modules and create common UI.
+Core is generated  using [Angular CLI](https://github.com/angular/angular-cli) version 9.1.3

 ## Development server